Need a little design inspiration for creating an awesome app icon? Here are 19 examples and what makes them impactful.

 Functionality and ease of use are by far the most important considerations for the long-term success of any app.
 However, it’s the design of the app icon that might entice a number of users to try it out.

-Here are 19 outstanding examples of app icon design, from some well-known favorites to creative app icon inspiration ideas.
+Here are 20 outstanding app icon examples, from some well-known favorites to creative app icon inspiration ideas.
 We’ve split them into several categories, so finding a design style that matches your brand is easier.

 Symbols and graphics